Joseph W. Ho

 Home

-I am interested in twentieth century East Asian history and Sino-US encounters, with my studies shaped by the fields of cultural history, transnational history, and visual culture.
+I am interested in twentieth century East Asian history and Sino-US encounters, with my studies shaped by cultural history, transnational history, and visual culture.
 I am drawn to the ways in which vernacular photography and filmmaking translate vision and experience, as well as the effects of technology and materiality on such mediations across time.

 I am always delighted to share my interests and experiences, and look forward to hearing from you.